 Have you been enjoying the Olympics?
 I love seeing all the athletes work hard and excel (I have been trying to figure out the rules of curling, don’t quite get it yet).
 My husband thinks I am weird when I cheer for everyone.
 I just want everyone to do their best (especially the very young competitors)!
 It’s been so fun to see the events and even to see all the cold weather hats everyone is wearing.
-If you made my Neva Hat (Olympics Team USA Hat), you may be interested in these pretty follow-up mittens, Crochet Neva Mittens!
-They make a perfect set and they are so much fun to make.
+If you made my Neva Hat (Olympics Team USA Hat), you may be interested in this pretty follow-up project, Crochet Neva Mittens!
+These fair isle crochet mittens use the same pretty technique, so they make a perfect set.
 Give them a go!

 Remember, you will be working the whole pattern in the back loops only, this allows the graph to line up.
 I did the graph slightly different than the hat, I eliminated the splash of red in the middle of the diamond.
 It’s still so pretty and it makes the pattern a bit easier to work up (less bobbins!).

 Just like the hat, you will carry the blue and white alternatively, and then keep the red on the bobbin, using it when needed.

 These work up quite quickly, I think you will really enjoy making them.

 Please remember: You are free to use this pattern to make and sell, but do not republish or distribute this pattern in any way.
 DO NOT use my photos in your listings.
 Please do share my blog links!
 It’s a quick and FREE way of supporting Whistle and Ivy and more free crochet patterns in the future.